gambitcomminc/monitor-thresh/README.md

 This simple subscriber client monitors arbitrary values from multiple sensors.
 If any of the monitored values exceeds a threshold, it is noted.
-This uility uses GTK to present a GUI.
+This utility uses GTK to present a GUI to display monitored sensors and their data.
 It allows you to analyze quantitatively the published values underneath a wildcard topic and answer such questions as "which sensors generate the desired values?" and "which sensor exceeds the threshold?".
 You can sort by value to get the highest or lowest value.
+If any value exceeds the threshold it is shown in red.

 ## Installation / Requirements